w3c/wot-cg/Tutorials/quickstart/Readme.md

 ## Task

-Write a script that brews a coffee of your when you arrive at home.
+Write a script that brews a coffee of your when you arrive at home if it is earlier than 9 am.

-We have two WoT Things provided:
+We have three WoT Things provided:

 - Coffee Machine
 - Presence Sensor
+- Smart Clock